 On May 2, 2006, the General Assembly and the Governor enacted Senate Bill 111 (SB 111), which prohibits a nonpublic school from knowingly hiring or retaining employees who have been convicted of certain crimes.
 SB 111 has been codified in Education Article §2-206.1.

-With an effective date of July 1, 2006, this statute applies to each nonpublic school approved under COMAR 13A.09.09 and affects all employees, regardless of hire date.
+With an effective date of July 1, 2006, it applies to each nonpublic school approved under COMAR 13A.09.09 and affects all employees regardless of hire date.
 Subsequently, the Office of the Attorney General issued an advice of counsel memorandum (Attachment II) indicating that the current appeal procedures set forth in statute and regulation governing nonpublic schools are not congruent with the mandate of Education Article §2-206.1.
-As such, the Department was advised to promulgate regulations providing adequate due process for a nonpublic school for which a Certificate of Approval may be revoked under this statute.
+As such, the Maryland State Department of Education (MSDE) was advised to promulgate regulations providing adequate due process for a nonpublic school for which a Certificate of Approval may be revoked under this statute.

-The proposed amendments establish the due process procedures for nonpublic schools whose Certificate of Approval may be revoked as a result of violation of Education Article §2-206.1 and also places existing due process procedures implemented through policy into regulation.
-Additionally, proposed amendments provide language clarifying the meaning of existing regulations and, in some instances, establishing more meaningful minimum standards.
+The proposed amendments were developed to establish the due process procedures for nonpublic schools whose Certificate of Approval may be revoked as a result of Education Article §2-206.1 and also places existing due process procedures implemented through policy into regulation.